-While letting your kids play video games is really nice sometimes, and can actually be beneficial to their reaction times, most kids will try to take it to the extreme and constantly play.
+While letting your kids play video games is really nice sometimes, and can actually be beneficial to their reaction times, some kids will try to take it to the extreme and constantly play.

 While it’s best if you can manage the time that they’re playing, at some point you’ll probably want to use the technology available to automatically limit them from getting into things they shouldn’t.
 Fortunately, all of the major game consoles have the ability to set these limits up - some are easier than others.
 Below is a basic guide for the major consoles.

 The Xbox One allows you to control the time duration, the playable hours and an end time for every day or specific days of the week.
 This allows for flexibility on weekends or other days of the week to allow more or less time of playing.